encryptogroup/ABY/README.md

 ### Features
 ---
 ABY efficiently combines secure computation schemes based on **Arithmetic sharing**, **Boolean sharing**, and **Yao’s garbled circuits** and makes available best-practice solutions in secure two-party computation.
-It allows to pre-compute almost all cryptographic operations and provides novel, highly efficient conversions between secure computation schemes based on pre-computed *oblivious transfer extensions*.
+It allows to pre-compute almost all cryptographic operations and provides novel, highly efficient conversions between secure computation schemes based on pre-computed *oblivious transfer extensions* using our [**OT extension library**](https://github.com/encryptogroup/OTExtension) available on GitHub.
 ABY supports several standard operations and provides example applications.

 This code is provided as a experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.